AUTH-ACN-Workshop/containerized-app-on-azure/assignment-0-configure-environment.md

 Congratulations!
 You have successfully set up your environment for this workshop. 🏆🏆

-You’re now ready to proceed to [Assignment 1: Deploy Web App to Azure](assignment-1-deploy-web-app.md) 🎯
+You’re now ready to proceed to [Assignment 1: Build, Push, and Deploy EspoCRM Docker Image on Azure](assignment-1-build-push-deploy.md)